realA10001986/Time-Circuits-Display/README.md

 </details>

-In a typical home setup, however, you might want to connect the TCD to your local WiFi network.
+In a typical **home setup**, however, you might want to connect the TCD to your local WiFi network.
 This allows for for time synchronization (NTP) and [HA/MQTT](#home-assistant--mqtt):

 ![STAmode](img/stamode.png)